panva/jose/docs/types/interfaces/CompactJWEHeaderParameters.md

 • `optional` **zip?**: `string`

 JWE "zip" (Compression Algorithm) Header Parameter.

-The only supported value is `"DEF"` (DEFLATE).
-Requires the `CompressionStream` / `DecompressionStream` APIs to be available in the runtime.
+The only supported value is `"DEF"` (DEFLATE), and it requires the `CompressionStream` / `DecompressionStream` APIs to be available in the runtime.

 #### See